 6. Division of Property

-The court will also make a ruling on the division of property, assets, and debts of the separating spouses.
+The court will also make a ruling on the division of the separating spouses’ property, assets, and debts.

 7. Child custody and Support

-If there are children involved, the court will make a ruling on child custody and child support.
+If children are involved, the court will rule on child custody and child support.

 How do I file for a divorce in Thailand?

-Under Thai divorce law, there are two types of divorce in Thailand: uncontested divorce and contested divorce.
+Under Thai divorce law, there are two types of divorce in Thailand: uncontested and contested.

-When both spouses agree to split (uncontested divorce), the process is much easier and less costly.
-Both spouses simply go to a local registration office together and apply for the divorce.
-This is typically referred to as an administrative divorce.
+The process is much easier and less costly when both spouses agree to split (uncontested divorce).
+In this case, both spouses simply go to a local registration office together and apply for the divorce, which is typically referred to as an administrative divorce.

 Do I need a lawyer for a divorce in Thailand?